goddenrich/goddenrich.github.io/index.md

 ## Experience:
  Throught Machine: Tech Lead Manager, Developer Experience

 Responsible for the systems which get code from a developers machine to delivered ready for installation.
 We have an engineering department of over 300 developers contributing to a monorepo practicing continuous integration.
-We develop mainly in golang and deploy our microservice systems in kubernetes.
-Some of the main systems my team mage are:
+We mainly develop in golang and deploy our microservice systems in kubernetes.
+Some of the main systems my team manage are:
 * Woodhouse: an in house distributed scalable CI/CD system written in golang deployed with kubernetes which paralelises the tasks of building and testing our repo and vault our microservice product.
-* [Mettle](https://github.com/thought-machine/please-servers): an in house distributed build system which remotely runs builds and tests on hundreds of workers.
-Running 3 million tests a day as part of our CI process.
+* [Mettle](https://github.com/thought-machine/please-servers): an in house distributed build system which implements the [remote execution api](https://github.com/bazelbuild/remote-apis) remotely running builds and tests on a fleet of hundreds of workers.
+We run over 3 million tests a day on mettle as part of our CI process.
 * [Phabricator](https://github.com/phacility/phabricator): The application we use for code reviews.
 We recently migrated our clustered self hosted instance to kubernetes automating the management of the component nodes with a tool we call Phacsimile.
 * Cromwell: An in house system for automating the process of promoting versions of our product [Vault](https://thoughtmachine.net/vault) through our environments to production.
 * Aftermath: An in house test reporting system which processes and analyses the 3 million tests we run daily providing reports and automating tasks like highlighting flaky tests.